exercism/ruby/exercises/practice/resistor-color-trio/.docs/instructions.md

   The program will take 3 colors as input, and outputs the correct value, in ohms.
   The color bands are encoded as follows:

-- Black: 0
+- black: 0
-- Brown: 1
+- brown: 1
-- Red: 2
+- red: 2
-- Orange: 3
+- orange: 3
-- Yellow: 4
+- yellow: 4
-- Green: 5
+- green: 5
-- Blue: 6
+- blue: 6
-- Violet: 7
+- violet: 7
-- Grey: 8
+- grey: 8
-- White: 9
+- white: 9

-In `resistor-color duo` you decoded the first two colors.
+In Resistor Color Duo you decoded the first two colors.
 For instance: orange-orange got the main value `33`.
 The third color stands for how many zeros need to be added to the main value.
 The main value plus the zeros gives us a value in ohms.